-See the interactive Help tool for a description of the high duty cycle hold-off.
+See the 89600's interactive Help tool for a description of below level and conventional hold-off modes.
 See the oscilloscope's Help tool for a description of the traditional low duty cycle hold-off.

-4.4 Special trigger modes: Custom trigger commands
+Special trigger modes: custom trigger commands

 The InfiniiVision Series oscilloscopes have extensive trigger conditioning and pattern capability.
-To take advantage of any mode not covered in the ultra-broadband VSA personality, a custom trigger mode is available.
-Click Utilities > Hardware > ADC1 > Agilent Technologies 6000/7000 Series Scope > Configure > Custom Trigger Type > Edit and click the check box.
+To take advantage of any mode not covered in the broadband VSA software, a custom trigger mode is available.
+Click Input > Extensions... > CustomTrigType and click the check box.
 You can then enter the SCPI commands for specific triggering modes using the custom trigger command entry box.
-Click Utilities > Hardware > ADC1 > Agilent Technologies 6000/7000 Series Scope > Configure > Custom Trigger Commands > Edit.
-Enter the sequence of SCPI trigger commands in the dialog box.
+Enter the sequence of SCPI trigger commands in the CustomTrigCommand dialog box.
 Use a semicolon to separate the commands.
-The commands will be transmitted to the oscilloscope upon clicking the last OK box when closing the Configure windows and whenever standard trigger commands are sent.
+The commands will be transmitted to the oscilloscope upon clicking the last OK box when closing the Input windows and whenever standard trigger commands are sent.

-4.5 Changing the preset conditions
+Changing the preset conditions

-The preset conditions can be changed for the oscilloscope by entering SCPI commands in the Hardware > ADC1 > Agilent Technologies 6000/7000 Series Scope > Configure > User SCPI Preset menu path.
+The preset conditions can be changed for the oscilloscope by entering SCPI commands in the Input > Extensions... menu path and entering commands in the UserSCPIPreset area.
 Separate commands with a semicolon.
 Verify that any commands do not conflict with the normal operation of the software.